matthewpalmer/matthewpalmer.github.io/_posts/2017-12-06-volunteering-at-cto-summit.markdown

 At [CTO Summit][cto-summit], CTOs, VPs, and engineering managers shared the behind-the-scenes of their companies' engineering teams with 150 attendees.
 They talked through surviving rapid-growth engineering and orchestrating teams at scale.
 They also needed volunteers to help run the conference, which is how I got in.

 When I graduated high school, I plainly looked forward to seeing what was outside the tiny Australian town I grew up in.
-The idea that a few years later I’d be in the Times Square NASDAQ building was, and is, ludicrous.
+The idea that a few years later I’d be in the Times Square Nasdaq building was, and is, ludicrous.
 That’s one of those places that exists in movies—I always felt there was like a 79% chance it was fictional.

 <br />